dday9/Bootstrap-Form-Builder/README.md

  - Bootstrap 5.x

+## Documentation

+The documentation can be found in the Wiki: https://github.com/dday9/Bootstrap-Form-Builder/wiki/2.-Building-Forms

+This covers everything from installation to usage.

 ## Installation

 This library can be used either as an ES module or as a UMD script (classic `<script>` usage).